All Episodes

 If Hillary Clinton had won, I might have gone home.

-But with Donald Trump in the White House, with a Republican majority in both houses, no way.
+But with Donald Trump in the White House with a Republican majority in both houses, no way.

-And um Republican, and he's president.
+And he's a Republican, and he's president.

 And yet, since he's been president, there's been four special elections.

-The Russians are like, we were going to hack this election, but why bother?
+Democrats are so lame, the Russians are like, we were going to hack this election, but why bother?

 Sergey, take day off.